mpenet/tape/README.md

 don't care about anymore.
 Anything created with a `make` function can be inspected with `clojure.datafy/datafy`.

+We serialize data with fressian as a default, but you can supply your own qbits.tape/ICodec when you make/bind to a queue if you need to use something else.

 ## License

-Copyright © 2018 Max Penet
+Copyright © 2019 Max Penet

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.